MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/namcache/nf-namcache-rxnamecachefetchentry.md

 If a matching NAME_CACHE entry is found, no check is made for expiration.
 The caller must check for expiration because it might want to take some special action.

-As a aside effect as the name cache active list is scanned, any non-matching entries that have expired are put on the free list.
+As a side effect as the name cache active list is scanned, any non-matching entries that have expired are put on the free list.
 The name cache lock is acquired to protect this operation.

 ## -see-also